 The State of Homelessness in Florida

-What’s even heartbreaking is the record of public school students who’ve experienced homelessness.
-In South Florida, at least 72,042 public school students have been or are currently homeless.
+What’s even heartbreaking is the record of public school students who’ve experienced homelessness in South Florida.
+At least 72,042 public school students have been or are currently homeless in the South Florida.
 And this was only for the school year 2018 – 2019.

 Out of 91,068 students, an estimated 6,717 lacked shelter.
 While 7,606 slept in shelters and 11,004 are staying in hotels/motels.
 The rest were doubling up.